ZbCiok/spring-boot-vuejs-ha/README.md

 Military Equipment (/spring-boot-vuejs)
 ------------------

-This is an implementation of an app that lists military equipment, using Spring Boot and Vue Js.
+This is an implementation of an app that lists military equipment, using Spring Boot and VueJs.
 The app is not yet complete, other functionalities will later be implemented.

 -------------------------------

-read and do:
+Read and do:
 1. /backend/README.md
 2. /frontend/README.md